5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 Alternatively, you can click on "Import" to open a downloaded .zip containing OpenCore files (for example the builds listed on [Dortania's Website](https://dortania.github.io/builds/?product=OpenCorePkg&viewall=true))

 ## Updating Kexts to Nightly Builds
-The latest update of OCAT indroduced updating Kexts to nightly builds from Dortania's repo as well.
+The latest update of OCAT introduced updating Kexts to nightly builds from Dortania's repo as well.
 This makes updating kexts for macOS Ventura a lot easier:

 - In the Sync window, enable the "DEV" option:</br>![kextsdev](https://user-images.githubusercontent.com/76865553/174356473-e35e2625-0286-40d7-94c3-1e4d9ea2179e.png)